mayfan/maynara.com/src/pages/index.md

         attractions, secure rental bikes nearby and a more personalised app experience as a way to retain current customers and attract potential users.

+        CHALLENGES:

+        * Onboarding for new users

+        * A new annual membership option

+        * Ability to choose or create a multi-point sightseeing tour

+        * Ability to view/browse sight details for major attractions
       column3: >-
         **Role:** UX/UI/Interaction Design (Group Project)